tdwg/bdq/tg2/_review/docs/guide/users/index.md

 Consider the Test `VALIDATION_MAXELEVATION_INRANGE`.
 If you are evaluating data that could come from anywhere in the world, you would want to use the default value for the 'Parameter' that sets the maximum elevation to that of the highest point on Earth.
 However, if you are working on a dataset consisting entirely of data pertaining to locations in New Zealand, you may wish to set the `Parameter` bdqval:maximumValidElevationInMeters value to the maximum elevation in New Zealand (i.e., 3724 meters).

-So, for a record where dwc:maximumElevationinMeters is given as "4500" which is out of range for New Zealand, the `Response` for the test with the default value for the parameter would be:
+So, for a record where dwc:maximumElevationinMeters is given as "4500" which is out of range for New Zealand, the `Response` for the Test with the default value for the parameter would be:

 * `Response.status`=RUN_HAS_RESULT
 * `Response.result`=COMPLIANT
 * `Response.comment`="The provided value of dwc:maximumElevationInMeters [4500] is in range".

-But if the test is run on the same data, but with the parameter bqd:maximumValidElevationInMeters set to 3724, appropriate for New Zealand, the `Response` would be:
+But if the Test is run on the same data, but with the parameter bqd:maximumValidElevationInMeters set to 3724, appropriate for New Zealand, the `Response` would be:

 * `Response.status`=RUN_HAS_RESULT
 * `Response.result`=NOT_COMPLIANT
 * `Response.comment`="The provided value of dwc:maximumElevationInMeters [4500] is out of range using the non-default bdqval:maximumValidElevationInMeters=3724".

-Thus the parameter changes the behavior of the test to fit local needs.
+Thus the parameter changes the behavior of the Test to fit local needs.

-It is important to identify the use of non-default parameter values in reports, so that users can understand the context in the test results.
+It is important to identify the use of non-default parameter values in reports, so that users can understand the context in the Test results.

 If a Test with a non-default `Parameter` value is used, this should be represented to consumers of data quality reports by combining at least the Label (`rdfs:label`) for the Test class (e.g., [VALIDATION_MINDEPTH_INRANGE](../../terms/bdqtest/index.md#VALIDATION_MINDEPTH_INRANGE)) in combination with the `Parameter` (e.g., `bdqval:maximumValidDepthInMeters`) and the value of the argument that replaced the default `Parameter` value in this specific case (e.g., 1642).
 For example, a Data Quality Report could identify this Test as `VALIDATION_MAXDEPTH_INRANGE with bdqval:maximumValidDepthInMeters=1642` rather than simply `VALIDATION_MAXDEPTH_INRANGE`

 Similarly, Test Results should be accompanied by a `Response.comment` that includes text expressing something similar to "Non-default bdqval:maximumValidDepthInMeters=1642" as in the example above.
-Both are important to help users understand the context of test results, and to allow users to identify where non-default parameter values are used.
+Both are important to help users understand the context of Test results, and to allow users to identify where non-default parameter values are used.

 ## 4 Using the BDQ Tests Quick Reference Guide (non-normative)